 Acknowledge the role of wellbeing.

 It may be tempting to say, “but we’re running a business and have so much work that needs to get done.
 We can’t afford to take everyone’s personal lives into account.”
 In response, Kevin reminds leaders that people can’t, and won’t, produce their best work if they’re not healthy.
 "You as an employee can't do your job in the way you'd like without being energized.
 Wellbeing is a prerequisite to work."
 Think about ways your company can help employees prioritize their health and implement new employee wellness programs like a monthly wellness stipend or easy access to mental health experts.
+For new hires, consider personalized employee onboarding gifts that will ensure they are taken care of with a unique experience from the start.

 Don’t expect everyone to lead.